 In the study of Hecke modules over fields of characteristic $p$, the notion of supersingularity plays a prominent role.
 We recall the definition here.

-\begin{defn}[\cite{Vig05}, Definition 3] Let $M$ be a nonzero simple right $\hh_{\fpb}(G_\s,I_\s(1))$-module which admits a central character.
+\begin{defi}[\cite{Vig05}, Definition 3] Let $M$ be a nonzero simple right $\hh_{\fpb}(G_\s,I_\s(1))$-module which admits a central character.
 We say $M$ is \emph{supersingular} if every element of the center of $\hh_{\fpb}(G_\s,I_\s(1))$ which is of ``positive length'' acts by 0.
-For the precise notion of ``positive length,'' see the discussion preceding Definition 2 (\emph{loc. cit.}). \end{defn}
+For the precise notion of ``positive length,'' see the discussion preceding Definition 2 (\emph{loc. cit.}). \end{defi}

 The finite-dimensional simple right $\hh_{\fpb}(G_\s, I_\s(1))$-modules have been classified in Chapitre 6 of \cite{Ab11}.
 The supersingular modules take on a particularly simple form:

 \begin{prop} The supersingular $\hh_{\fpb}(G_\s,I_\s(1))$-modules are one-dimensional.
 They are given by: